List of Watchmen characters: Seymour David

 Seymour David is a junior worker at the New Frontiersman magazine offices, designed by Moore to be "the ordinary common slob".
 He is the final character in Watchmen, playing a pivotal role in the final pages, whom Moore describes as "the most low-life, worthless, nerdy sort of character in the entire book who finally has the fate of the world resting in his pudging fingers".

 When a planned article for the New Frontiersman has to be scrapped, the editor leaves it up to Seymour to find something usable in the magazine's "crank file" submissions, which include Rorschach's journal.
 It is revealed in Doomsday Clock #1 that the journal was published and that Seymour was "brutally beaten to death" afterward.

 In the film, Seymour is portrayed by Chris Gauthier.

 In the animated film he is voice by Yuri Lowenthal.

 Detective Steven Fine

 Detective Steven Fine is the police officer that investigates Edward Blake's murder, and captures Rorschach.
 He deduces that Dan Dreiberg is Nite Owl II, and hints at this to Dreiberg in an effort to warn him away from further activity.
 Fine dies when Veidt's monster appears in New York.

 Supplementary materials for the television series reveal that the investigation of Blake's murder, Rorschach, and Dreiberg were abandoned after Fine was killed during the attack.

 He is portrayed by Jerry Wasserman in the film.

-In the animated movie Watchmen Chapter I, Fine is voiced by Dwight Schultz.
+In Watchmen Chapter I, Fine is voiced by Dwight Schultz.